-- 5.35 As described in paragraph 4.17, each company regulated by the CBI is required to set out within its risk management framework what additional capital resources it intends to allocate over and above its SCR in order to provide additional security to policyholder benefits. - 5.36 The capital policy for UPE, as set out in paragraph 5.13, will not change as a result of the Schemes. - 5.37 I have also considered the projected solvency position of UPE pre- and post-Schemes.
-The projections assume that dividends are paid to UHIL throughout the period. period.
-TheThe solvency coverage ratio is expected to reduce both pre-Schemes and post-Schemes as UPE has assumed that dividends of €40 million per annum would be paid throughout the projection pre-Schemes and €50 million per annum would be paid post-Schemes.
-If the IWT asset is excluded, the solvency coverage ratio is expected to reduce initially but then improve over time in both the pre-Schemes and post-Schemes projection. - 5.38 The solvency coverage in the post-Schemes scenario projection remains above both the legislative requirement and also the targets of 135% (or 100% excluding the IWT asset) as set out in the capital policy.
+- 6.37 As described in paragraph 5.17, each company regulated by the CBI is required to set out within its risk management framework what additional capital resources it intends to allocate over and above its SCR in order to provide additional security to policyholder benefits. - 6.38 The capital policy for UPE, as set out in paragraph 6.13, will not change as a result of the Schemes. - 6.39 I have also considered the projected solvency position of UPE pre- and post-Schemes.
+The figures in the table below show the projected solvency position assuming that the Schemes came into effect on 31 December 2021.
+The projections assume that dividends are paid to UHIL throughout the period.

+Table 6.3 - UPE projected solvency position pre- and post-transfer as at 31 December

+- 6.40 The table above shows that the solvency coverage ratio is expected to reduce both pre-Schemes and post-Schemes as UPE has assumed that dividends of €40 million per annum would be paid throughout the projection pre-Schemes and €50 million per annum would be paid post-Schemes.
+If the IWT asset is excluded, the solvency coverage ratio is expected to reduce initially but then improve over time in both the pre-Schemes and post-Schemes projection. - 6.41 The solvency coverage in the post-Schemes scenario remains above both the legislative requirement and also the targets of 135% (or 100% excluding the IWT asset) as set out in the capital policy.
 Whilst the projected solvency ratio pre-Schemes is higher, under the dividend policy any excess above the targets of 150% (or 110% excluding the IWT asset) can be paid as a dividend.
-As the post-Schemes solvency ratio remains above these targets in each year of the projection, I do not believe that the projected solvency position is materially adversely impacted as a result of the Schemes. - 5.39 In consolidating QII into UPE the structure of UHIL will be simplified.
+As the post-Schemes solvency ratio remains above these targets in each year of the projection, I do not believe that the projected solvency position is materially adversely impacted as a result of the Schemes. - 6.42 In consolidating QII into UPE the structure of UHIL will be simplified.
 A simplified group structure would be expected to be more cost efficient and also more capital efficient from a group perspective.
 This in turn should place UHIL in a stronger position to support its various businesses.
 This should be positive from the perspective of UPE policyholders.